rugbyprof/2143-ObjectOrientedProgramming/Assignments/Assignment-01-Github-Registration.md

 ![](https://d17oy1vhnax1f7.cloudfront.net/items/0K2j0e0y0G0h1X2x0p1O/visual-studio-2015-update-1-icon.hFUc.png)

 Our next step is to figure out what editor we want to use.
 This is largely based on the type of development we are going to do.
 I will say this, we won't be using visual studio professoinal!
 It's good, but too big for our needs.
-Were going to use Python as our development languare, and even though Visual Studio Professional can run Python, I would like use something a little more light-weight that will still allow us to write code: [Visual Studio Code](https://code.visualstudio.com)
+Were going to use Python as our development language, and even though Visual Studio Professional can run Python, I would like use something a little more light-weight that will still allow us to write code: [Visual Studio Code](https://code.visualstudio.com)

+This editor allows to install some cool plugins as well

 ### Github